One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 How To Get to London

-The slightly longer – and less expensive – route to Paddington is via the Elizabeth Line in 30 minutes.
 The Piccadilly Line on the London Underground will get you to Soho in an hour.
-Buses are the cheapest option and take about an hour to reach Victoria Coach Station.
+Buses are another option and take about 1 hour to reach Victoria Coach Station.

 Travelers already in Europe might arrive at one of the other London airports, like Gatwick, Stansted or Luton.
 All of these are connected by inexpensive buses or spendy express trains.